New black-to-white hole solutions with improved geometry and energy conditions: New black-to-white hole solutions I

-In all these figures, the quantities inside the cut-off are plotted with blue curves while the quantities outside the cut-off are plotted with red curves.
+In all these figures, the quantities inside the gluing surface are plotted with blue curves while the quantities outside the gluing surface are plotted with red curves.
 It is obvious that all the red curves satisfy the condition of being greater than or equal to zero.
-In Fig.~\ref{fig4-a} and Fig.~\ref{fig4-b}, for $r \leq \varepsilon$ the blue curves initially decrease below zero ($a_1$ and $b_1$) and then rise above zero ($a_2$ and $b_2$) as they approach $r = 0$ due to the effect of QG.
-The above results demonstrate that the NEC is violated only in a small region of the spacetime, which greatly improves the situation in the original spacetime without surgery.
+In Fig.~\ref{fig4-a} and Fig.~\ref{fig4-b}, for $r \leq \varepsilon$ the blue curves initially decrease below zero ($a_1$ and $b_1$) and then rise above zero ($a_2$ and $b_2$) as they approach $r = 0$ due to the effects of QG.
+The above results demonstrate that the NEC is violated only in a small region of the spacetime, which greatly improves the situation in the original spacetime without modification.

-In addition, from Fig.~\ref{fig3} and Fig.~\ref{fig4}, one notices that the WEC, DEC, and SEC are violated only in a confined region inside the cut-off as well, mirroring the behavior observed in the violation of the NEC.
-This violation in a finite region highlights how the influence of quantum gravity effectively halts the collapse at the center of the black hole, thereby opening up the possibility for matter to traverse through it.
+In addition, from Fig.~\ref{fig3} and Fig.~\ref{fig4}, one notices that the WEC and SEC are violated only in a confined region inside the gluing surface as well, mirroring the behavior observed in the violation of the NEC.
+This violation in a finite region highlights how the influence of QG effectively halts the collapse at the center of the black hole, thereby opening up the possibility for matter to traverse through it.
+Nevertheless, we point out that the DEC is an exception, since it drops below zero outside the gluing surface and converges to zero at infinity (see Fig.~\ref{fig4-e+}).
+This is due to the property of the black hole spacetime itself.
+In the next section, we apply a more effective modification scheme that may improve the situation.